drmumford/frontend-nanodegree-arcade-game/README.md

 at any point in the game (even when it's paused) so you can learn the order of the players.

 ### Defeating Enemies
-When the player is hit by an enemy, the player is killed and sent back to home position on the board.
-Usually, but not always.
-Each player has a **_Super Power_** that allows it to defeat one enemy type.
+When the player is hit by an enemy, a game life is deducted and the player is sent back to home position on the board.
+Usually.
+But not always.
+Each player has a special **_Super Power_** that allows it to defeat one enemy type.
 Your job is to figure out which player defeats which enemy.

 > Hint: The coloring scheme of a player *may* help you figure out which enemy it can defeat.

-> Changing the player on the fly to defeat enemies is the key to this game.
+Changing the player on the fly to defeat enemies is the key to this game.
 Use your knowledge of the player order and your lightning quick fingers to change the player on the fly and defeat enemies!

 ### Picking Up After the Enemies